Telefonica/mistica-web/doc/layout.md

 Horizontally distributes its children using the given `space` separation.
 This component can be considered as an horizontal `Stack`

+:information_source: Items can be aligned vertically.
+Check `Inline` component in [Storybook](https://mistica-web.vercel.app/?path=/story/components-layouts-inline) to learn more about it.

 ### numeric space

 ```tsx